 It is clear from the above analysis that the Victorian government's rate caps have resulted in a reduction in local government service provision, lower staffing levels and wages, and more precariously employed workers.
-Previous research has examined these effects in the New South Wales and Victorian contexts, as well as overseas, including the US (see Dollery, 2021 for a review).
+Previous research has examined these effects in the New South Wales25 and Victorian contexts, as well as overseas, including the US (see Dollery, 2021 for a review).
 This literature supports the assertion that rate capping negatively affects staffing levels, service delivery, and infrastructure maintenance.
 These aren't 'efficient outcomes', either for ratepayers or in an abstract economic sense.
 Simply put, they are missed opportunities.

 Far from 'protecting' them, the Victorian government's rate capping policy has affected ratepayers and other residents negatively.
 The delivery of local government services is impeded.
 And for the private sector, the cap suppresses potential demand for businesses in both the upstream (inputs) and downstream (consumer expenditure) sectors.
-And we have shown that at the macroeconomic level, tying government spending to inflation indices exerts a pro-cyclical effect on economic growth -
+And we have shown that at the macroeconomic level, tying government spending to inflation indices exerts a pro-cyclical effect on economic growth - especially damaging when the economy remains fragile after the COVID-19 crisis.
+This is no time to put a brake on services, employment or wages, at any level of government.

-&lt;sup>25 Recall that rate capping has been in place in NSW since 1977 - albeit with rules that make it easier for a council to apply for an exemption than in Victoria.
+25 Recall that rate capping has been in place in NSW since 1977 - albeit with rules that make it easier for a council to apply for an exemption than in Victoria.
 That provision came into effect into response to official reports on the effects of rate capping (see Dollery, 2021).